jvbonin/yeoman-generator-dizmo/generators/app/templates/README.md

 ## Versioning

-Please use semantic versioning by applying `npm version patch` for small patches, `npm version minor` for minor and `npm version major` for major changes; see [NPM's semantic versioning](https://docs.npmjs.com/getting-started/semantic-versioning) for further information.
+**Important:** Please use semantic versioning by applying `npm version patch` for small patches, `npm version minor` for minor and `npm version major` for major changes!
+See [NPM's semantic versioning](https://docs.npmjs.com/getting-started/semantic-versioning) for further information.